 During the year ended July 31, 2015, the fourteen prospecting permits expired.
-Sweetwater River Resources LLC applied to the BLM for 12 new potash prospecting permits that encompass the same area as the original permits that expired.
+Sweetwater River Resources LLC ("Sweetwater") applied to the BLM for 12 new potash prospecting permits that encompass the same area as the original permits that expired.
 During the year ended July 31, 2015, no permits had been granted and as such the expired permits were impaired and fully written-off.

-On September 21, 2015, the Company's petition to the Federal Bureau of Land Management ("BLM") for reinstatement of 12 potash prospecting permits by Sweetwater River Resources LLC was denied.
+On September 21, 2015, the Company's petition to the Federal Bureau of Land Management for reinstatement of 12 potash prospecting permits by Sweetwater was denied.
 Consequently, Sweetwater has applied to the BLM for 12 new potash prospecting permits analogous to and encompassing the same area as the original 12 prospecting permits.
 The permits have not yet been issued.
-The Company will maintain its right to acquire a 100-per-cent interest in the 12 new potash prospecting permits through continuance of the option agreement with Sweetwater.
-During the year ended July 31, 2017, the scheduled payments were amended.
-The Company is now required to pay USD\$75,000 within 30 days of new prospecting permits being granted by the BLM.
-In November 2018, USD \$30,000 of this amount was paid.
+The Company will maintain its right to acquire a 100% interest in the 12 new potash prospecting permits through continuance of the option agreement with Sweetwater.
+The Company is required to pay USD\$75,000 within 30 days of new prospecting permits begin granted by the BLM.
+As of July 31, 2019, the Company has advanced a total of USD\$36,000.